ztyyLV/web-twain-docs/faq/securely-transfer-to-server.md

 ## How can I securely transfer scanned documents to my server?

-### Reason

 Dynamic Web TWAIN supports downloads/uploads documents via HTTPS.

 To enable HTTPS,

-• Set <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#ifssl" target="_blank">IfSSL</a> to true to turn on SSL in HTTP requests
+- Set <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#ifssl" target="_blank">IfSSL</a> to true to turn on SSL in HTTP requests

-• Set the SSL port with the API <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpport" target="_blank">HTTPPort</a>
+- Set the SSL port with the API <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpport" target="_blank">HTTPPort</a>

-• Call the API <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpupload" target="_blank">HTTPUpload to upload the documents
+- Call the API <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpupload" target="_blank">HTTPUpload to upload the documents

 To upload documents via HTTP/HTTPS, we recommend the API <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#httpupload" target="_blank">HTTPUpload()</a>.
 You can find more information on HTTP/HTTPS upload <a href="https://www.dynamsoft.com/web-twain/docs/indepth/features/output.html?ver=latest#upload" target="_blank">here</a>.

-Note that if you use this feature, you need to enable HTTPS on the server.
+> Note - that if you use this feature, you need to enable HTTPS on the server.
 For how to enable HTTPS, please check out the manual of your webserver.